Laura Jane Suisted

-Laura Jane Suisted (born Laura Eyre; 1 January 1840 – 7 September 1903) was a notable New Zealand writer, journalist and parliamentary reporter.
+Laura Jane Suisted (born Laura Eyre; 1 January 1840 – 7 September 1903) was a New Zealand writer, journalist and parliamentary reporter.
 She is regarded as a pioneer women journalist in New Zealand.

 Biography

 Suisted was born in Greasbrough, Yorkshire, England, on 1 January 1840.
 She was the only child of plumber Abel Eyre and his wife, Mary Lee.

 In 1862, Suisted moved to Dunedin, where she met and married station manager James Samuel Suisted.
 After several failed business ventures in different parts of the country, the couple moved to Westport.
 There, James was more successful as business man and they settled permanently, staying in the town for the rest of their lives.

 Career

 Suisted built her career as a writer, while her husband became a businessperson and served as mayor of Westport on two occasions.
 In 1878, the Otago Witness began publishing her stories, poems and sketches.
 From 1884, she was a political reporter, the first woman to do so.
 Her stories were published by the Otago Witness and wider afield in New Zealand and Australia.